Nooneokf/temp-mail/public/blog/get-otp-without-your-own-email.md

 ---
 title: "How to Receive OTP Without Using Your Real Email: The Ultimate Guide (2025)"
 description: "Need to receive an OTP or verification code but don't want to use your real email?
-This in-depth guide explains how to use a temporary email (temp mail) from FreeCustom.Email for secure, private, and spam-free verifications."
+This in-depth guide explains how to use a temporary email (temp mail) from tempmail.encorebot.me for secure, private, and spam-free verifications."
 date: 2025-07-10
 updated: 2025-06-10
 author: